ConnorQuinn/kelvin-site/_posts/2025-09-01-datavalue.md

 One of the key tools we use in Kelvin Analytics are data value propositions.
 A data value proposition is a clear and concise statement that communicates how this data will bring value to the business.

 We work alongside the business to help them articulate these propositions in a way that data teams can understand.
 These propositions provide a guiding star for data teams who are swamped with complexity and competing demands.
 Your business stakeholders won't care about your data pipelines but they do care about their pricing model.

+If you want support to get your data roadmap tighly aligned with your business users then
+<a href="#contact" class="button">get in touch for a chat</a> to see how we can help.